bens4lsu/theskinny-publish/Content/blog2/window-washer.md

 â€œWhassaaat?â€� he asked, pointing at the window.

-â€œThatâ€™s just water on the window.â€�
+â€œThat's just water on the window.â€�

 â€œMama do that.
 Mama wash.â€�

 â€œHahahaha.
-No, Mama didnâ€™t wash anything.
+No, Mama didn't wash anything.
 It just happens by itself.â€�

 â€œPapa do that.â€�

 â€œNo.
-Itâ€™s called condensation.
+It's called condensation.
 No one does it.
 It just happens.â€�

 â€œOla do it.â€�

-He thinkâ€™s our cleaning lady is named Ola.
+He think's our cleaning lady is named Ola.
 Much like the Bluth family thinking their youngest son is named Anyong.

 â€œNo baby.
-Ola didnâ€™t do it.â€�
+Ola didn't do it.â€�

 â€œCah-mul?â€�